lenoxys/install_ugreen_leds_controller/README.md

 **Note:** This script might require administrative privileges (sudo) depending on your system configuration.

-This script will download and install the necessary software to control your Ugreen LED controller.
+This script will download and install the necessary software from [https://github.com/miskcoo/ugreen_leds_controller](https://github.com/miskcoo/ugreen_leds_controller) to control your Ugreen LED controller.

 **Disclaimer:**